-(a) Employees, except temporary employees, are entitled to paid holidays.
-Payment for part-time employees shall be State of the second second paid based on the decimal calculated in section 7.02.
+- (a) Employees, except temporary employees, are entitled to paid holidays.
+Payment for part-time employees shall be paid based on the decimal calculated in section 7.02. - (b) The Village has nine holidays per year.
+If a holiday falls on a Sunday, the following Monday is observed as a holiday.
+If a holiday falls on a Saturday, the preceding Friday is observed as a holiday.
+The official holidays of the Village are as follows:

-November -1.25